AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/move-from-legacy-home-to-priorities.md

 #### Create a personal task

-Users users cannot create personal tasks or to-do items in priorities.
+Users users cannot create personal tasks or to-do items in Priorities.

 #### Add items to My Priority